What to Say When Setting Boundaries With Someone With Bipolar Disorder

 • “I love you, and I also need sleep, work time, and support of my own.”

-At a Glance: A Good Boundary Script
+At a Glance: The Boundary Script Formula

-Part of the ScriptWhat It DoesExample
+Part of the Script What It Does Example

-CareShows that the boundary is not rejection“I care about you.”
+Care Shows the boundary is not rejection “I care about you.”

-LimitExplains what you can or cannot do“I cannot keep texting all night.”
+Limit Names what you can or cannot do “I cannot keep texting all night.”

-Next stepStates what will happen now“I will check in tomorrow morning.”
+Next step Tells them what will happen now “I will check in tomorrow morning.”

 Boundary vs Control: Know the Difference Before You Speak

-“I can help with one appointment call.”“You must do exactly what I say.”
+“I can help with one appointment call.”
+“You must do exactly what I say.”

 • “I am feeling overwhelmed, so I am going to take a short break.”